theotherp/nzbhydra2/readme.md

 Please send merge requests to the develop branch!

 ## Why Java?
-While I don't think I need to justify myself I expect a lot of negativity because of my decision to go with Java.
-While it's not as cool as python it allows me to develop the bestion version of Hydra.
+Although I don't think I need to justify myself I expect a lot of negativity because of my decision to go with Java.
+While it's not as cool as python it allows me to develop the best version of Hydra.
 I develop Java by day and I know it best.
-There's a lot of stuff I wouldn't have been able to do in version 1 - not because it cannot be done with python but because I just don't know it less well.
+There's a lot of stuff I wouldn't have been able to do in version 1 - not because it cannot be done with python but because I just don't know it as well.
 Yes, it takes more memory.
 Yes, it nags you about updates (which you should absolutely do!).
-Still, I'm convinces v2 of Hydra is a huge improvement over v1.
+Still, I'm convinced v2 of Hydra is a huge improvement over v1 and reason enough to use Java.
 And 90% of users won't ever care about what programming language it's written in.
+You can still use v1 but it won't be updated or supported.

 ## Contact ###
 Send me an email at TheOtherP@gmx.de or a PM at https://www.reddit.com/user/TheOtherP